-Mandatory Quizzes Prior to First Lab: There is a Safety Quiz and an Academic Honesty Quiz on Learn@UW that you must complete with a perfect score before being admitted to the first wet lab.
+Mandatory Quizzes Prior to First Lab: You will find a Safety Quiz and an Academic Honesty Quiz on Learn@UW that you must complete with a perfect score before being admitted to the first wet lab.

 Safety in the Laboratory: The "Safety" section of the lab manual covers general safety precautions for all experiments.
 Each experiment also has a "For Your Safety" section with specific precautions that you should read before coming to lab.
-Failure to follow proper safe laboratory practices may lead to you being ejected from the laboratory and receiving zero credit for the experiment.
-Shorts and sandals are not allowed in lab.
-You must wear closed toes shoes and safety goggles.
+Failure to follow proper safe laboratory practices (including not wearing safety goggles, long pants, and enclosed shoes) may lead to you being ejected from the laboratory and receiving zero credit for the experiment.